comco23/comco23.github.io/PhDThesisSubmission.md

 title: "How to Submit your PhD Thesis"
 ---

+## How to Submit your PhD Thesis

-If you are fluent in German, we recommend the promotion page of the psychology department.
+If you are fluent in German, we recommend the [promotion page](https://www.psycho.uni-osnabrueck.de/studium_lehre/promotion/ablaufplan.html) of the psychology department.

 If not, here is the English version.

-So you need:
+### Requirements

 * Application for [acceptance at the doctoral committee of the FB 08](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fwww.psychologie-cms.uni-osnabrueck.de%2Ffileadmin%2Fdocuments%2Fpublic%2FAntrag_auf_Annahme_Psy.doc&wdOrigin=BROWSELINK)
 * Specification of dissertation topic